malakatshy/burnout-decision-tree/README.md

 | stress   | 1 to 10     |

 If invalid data is sent, the API returns a clear error message instead of crashing.

+The frontend limits user input through sliders and a checkbox, so users cannot normally enter values outside the allowed ranges.

+However, the backend also validates every prediction request.
+This is important because someone could still send invalid data manually through an API tool such as Postman, curl, or the browser console.

+If invalid data is sent, the backend returns a clear error message instead of crashing.

 Example error response: